Orion’s Belt and the Celestial Bridge | EarthSky.org

 To the Aymara, the Celestial Bridge links the sky’s Northern and Southern Hemispheres.
 And there’s good reason for that.

-We know the westernmost star the Belt – or Bridge – as Mintaka.
+We know the westernmost star of the Belt – or Bridge – as Mintaka.
 This star is special because it sits almost directly astride the celestial equator – the projection of Earth’s equator onto the stellar sphere.

 Its location on the celestial equator makes Mintaka a good guidepost for finding directions here on Earth.
 That is, Mintaka and the other stars of the Celestial Bridge are visible worldwide.
 From all over the world, Mintaka rises due east and sets due west, and remains in the sky for almost exactly 12 hours.

 Mintaka climbs to its highest point in the sky midway between rising and setting.
 If, at this time, this star shines at your zenith (your straight-overhead point), then you must be at the equator.
 If this star shines in the southern half of your sky, then you must be north of the equator.
-From South America, the star Mintaka appears in the northern sky, telling the Aymara and other skywatchers who know this star that they’re south of the equator.
+From most of South America, the star Mintaka appears in the northern sky, telling the Aymara and other skywatchers who know this star that they’re south of the equator.

 From the Arctic north to the Antarctic south, the constellation Orion and its Belt or Bridge star Mintaka light the way to the equator – the meeting place of the northern and southern skies.

 Bottom line: To the Aymara – indigenous people in the Andes and Altiplano regions of South America – the famous sky feature we know as Orion’s Belt is seen as a Celestial Bridge between the sky’s Northern and Southern Hemispheres.
-That’s because the westernmost star in the Belt, or Bridge – a star called Mintaka – lies on the celestial equator.
+The westernmost star in the Belt, or Bridge – a star called Mintaka – lies directly on the celestial equator.